The train arrived on time, depositing me on the station platform at just the right time. British Rail could keep to some timescales then.

 I was here, right where I intended to be.
 I hadn’t been in my home town in two years … and it was just the same as I remember.
 The street that led to the station was a familiar one; I used to commute to work, so walked this route five days a week.
 Looking at it again now, memories flooded back.
 In just a few minutes, when the clocks struck midnight, the new day would be an important anniversary.
 It would be two years to the day that my family died.

 I was at a crossroads, both literally and figuratively.
-A few other passengers emerged from the train station at the top of a hill, with three options to turn – straight ahead, left or right.
+A few other passengers emerged from the train station at the top of the hill, with three options to turn – straight ahead, left or right.

 But not backwards, I thought.
 I don’t like going back.

-My mother, father, sister and two brothers, had all died in front of me, two years ago.
+My mother, father, sister, and two brothers, had all died in front of me, two years ago.
 It had changed my life forever.